kengz/aiva-doc/source/includes/_TIPS.md

 sudo apt-get install -y nodejs
 ```

-Note that a Digital Ocean instance may initialize with insufficient swap memory.
-Here's how you can boost it:
+If your Digital Ocean instance has insufficient swap memory, boost it:

 ```shell
 # Ensure you have enough swap memory.
 Typically you'd have to run this